 Online Dating Scams

-Prospective tenants, often students, are tricked into paying an upfront fee to rent a property.
-The property does not exist, has been rented out to someone else, or been rented to various and multiple victims at the same time.
-The victim loses the ‘deposit’ and has no property to move in to.
-Students are often targeted, particularly those coming from overseas who have little knowledge of the UK or the potential rental scam.
+Prospective tenants, often students, are the target of this type of advanced fee scam.
+The victim is tricked into paying an upfront fee to rent a property.
+However, the property does not exist, has been rented out to someone else, or has been rented to various and multiple victims at the same time.
+The victim loses their ‘deposit’ and has no property to move in to.
+Students are often targeted, particularly those from overseas who have little knowledge of the UK or the potential rental scam.

 Fraud Recovery Fraud

-Those who have been victims of an advance fee scam previously are targeted by fraudsters claiming they can recover the money lost.
-They may ask for admin or release fees.
-They may provide various reasons for not being able to get the money back and asking for more fees or note being able to return the fees, such as they are under control of a court or some such excuse.
-Often they will attempt to obtain bank details of the victim so that they can clear their bank account.
+Those who have previously been victims of an advance fee scam are targeted by scammers claiming they can recover the money lost.
+To get money from the victim, they will likely ask for admin or release fees.
+Also, they will typically provide various reasons for not returning the stolen money, such as they are under the control of a court.
+Often, they will also attempt to obtain bank details of the advance fee fraud scam victim so that they can clear their bank account.

-The victim is contacted and told that a person with their family name has died and left behind a huge sum of money for the victim.
-They may well pretend to be a lawyer from overseas, stating the money will go to the government if the victim does not act swiftly.
-They may again ask for money to pay for legal fees, banking or admin fees and this is the fraud.
-Once that fee is paid, nothing else is heard of them.
-Again, if bank account details and personal identification have been provided then they may be used to perpetrate further frauds upon the victim.
+With inheritance fraud, the victim is contacted and told that a person with their family name has died and left behind a huge sum of money for them.
+The scammers may well pretend to be a lawyer from overseas, stating the money will go to the government if the victim does not act swiftly.
+Then, the scammers will ask for money to pay for legal fees, banking fees or admin fees.
+After the advanced fee scam victim transfers the money, they won’t hear from the scammers again.
+If bank account details and personal identification have been provided to the scammers, they may be used to perpetrate further frauds upon the victim.

-If you are facing advance fee scam charges get in touch to speak with our experienced lawyers.
+If you are facing advance fee scam charges, get in touch to speak with our experienced fraud lawyers.